Everything you need to know

 Zululand is recognised as one of the most biodiverse wildlands in Africa, with much of it declared a World Heritage Site.
-Conservation volunteers work across 5 unique parks – most of them nationally proclaimed reserves.
-For every 2 weeks that you join us as a volunteer, you have the opportunity to live and work on a different park.
-Our work focuses on endangered and priority species including the African Wild Dog, Cheetah, Rhino, Lion, Elephant, Leopard and Vulture.
+Wildlife conservation volunteers work across unique parks, with most of them being nationally-proclaimed reserves.
+For every 2 weeks that you join us as a conservation volunteer, you will have the opportunity to live and work on a different park.
+Our work focuses on endangered and priority wildlife species, including the African Wild Dog, Cheetah, Rhino, Lion, Elephant, Leopard and Vulture.

 What Will I Do?

-Zululand is considered by many as the heartbeat of Africa and the birthplace of conservation in Africa.
-The African bush is such a dynamic and ever-changing environment in which to work and our movements and activities are entirely regulated by the animals that we monitor.
+Zululand is considered by many as the heartbeat of Africa and the birthplace of wildlife conservation in Africa.
+The African bush is such a dynamic and ever-changing environment in which to work and our movements and activities are entirely regulated by the priority and endangered animals that we monitor.

-- You’ll get up early in the morning and bundle onto the back of our open 4×4 vehicles and head out on a monitoring session along with your wildlife monitor and the other wildlife conservation volunteers (max 5).
+- You’ll get up early in the morning and bundle onto the back of our open 4×4 vehicles and head out on a monitoring session along with your wildlife monitor and the other wildlife conservation volunteers.

 - Your wildlife monitor will have specific animals he or she needs to monitor.
-A radio telemetry is used to locate the animals with tracking collars.
+Radio telemetry is used to locate the animals with tracking collars.
 You will be properly trained to use the telemetry equipment and after a few days you’ll be doing the telemetry tracking yourself.

 - Once you’ve located the animal you will map the sighting using a handheld GPS device and update identity kits if necessary.
 You’ll also need to document behavioural notes used in our research.
-The species we monitor include critically endangered species such as the African Wild Dog (Painted Dog), Cheetah, Black Rhino and Vulture.
-We also do incidental monitoring of focal species such as Elephant, White Rhino, Hyaena and Leopard.
+The species we monitor include endangered species such as the African Wild Dog (or Painted Dog), Cheetah, Black Rhino and Vulture.
+We also do incidental monitoring of focal species such as Elephant, White Rhino, Hyena and Leopard.

 - We’re usually back by late morning when there will be time to relax, read, write in your journal, have a nap or watch the abundant bird and animal life which occurs around the camp.